Bonsai supplies and accessories are available by the hundreds (perhaps thousands) --bonsai soil, pots, wire, rakes, tweezers and even moss!

 You may not need them all.

-In addition to the basics, many additional supplies and equipment are true assets and conveniences.
+In addition to the basics, many others are true assets and conveniences.

-Listed below are some of the most commonly used bonsai supplies.
+Listed below are some of the most commonly used.

 In addition to the items shown on this page, there are pages for:

-Basic Bonsai Tools - Everything you will need to get started and what each item is used for.
+Basic Bonsai Tools Tools you will need to get started and what each item is used for ... shears, concave pruners and more.

-Bonsai Pot - There are many sizes, shapes and colors of bonsai containers.
-There are also lots of "rules."
+Bonsai Pots - There are many sizes, shapes and colors of bonsai containers.
+There are also lots of "rules" for which ones to use.
 Let's call them guidelines.

 Bonsai Wire - Essential for styling bonsai, wire comes in many sizes and several types.